Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-What Leashes Work Best?
+What Leashes Work Best for a Strong Dog?

 However, ultimately, the choice of leash or collar is superfluous, because they are ultimately tools.
 No tools should be really used as a replacement for training.
-If you are here looking for a leash or collar that will miraculously train your dog to heel you are at the wrong place.
+If you are here looking for a leash or collar that will miraculously train your dog to heel, you are in the wrong place.
 Gone are the days of jerk and choke training.
-If you are looking for the best way to train your dog to successfully walk on the leash you are at the right place.
+If you are looking for the best way to train your dog to successfully walk on the leash, you are in the right place.

-A Guide to Loose Leash Walking
+A Guide to Loose-Leash Walking

-As mentioned, your ultimate goal as a dog owner is to train your dog to walk on a loose leash.
+As mentioned earlier, your ultimate goal as a dog owner is to train your dog to walk on a loose leash.
 This takes time and is best if done in a class setting with several other dogs and people around.
 If you choose to do private classes or try at home, it is your responsibility to add the distraction element to your training by asking your dog to walk on a loose leash in gradually more and more distracting environments.
 Many trainers start private classes and then as the dog gets more manageable the presence of other dogs are added.

 How to Train Focus Using Cor Training

-- Step 4: Gradually, make eye contact longer by delivering the treat a bit later.
+- Gradually, make eye contact longer by delivering the treat a bit later.
 For instance, if your dog looked at you for a split second and then you marked and delivered the treat, this time keep the treat at eye level and the moment he looks at you, count to two before you deliver the treat.

 This trains your dog to focus on you and is very helpful for distraction purposes.
 Because your dog will keep an eye on you and the treat, he will be walking on a loose leash.Your dog cannot lunge, bark and pull towards other dogs if he is busy looking at you and that tasty high-value treat you are carrying!

 Obviously, this exercise needs to be taught sub-threshold and very gradually at first, which means your dog will need to be at a certain distance from its distracting triggers.
 If your dog is too aroused, chances are he may not take treats or will be too nervous to even pay attention to you.

-How to Train Come to Heel
+How to Train a Dog to Come to Heel

-To encourage loose leash walking, you want your dog in heel position, which means his shoulder is even with your left knee.
+To encourage loose-leash walking, you want your dog in heel position, which means his shoulder is even with your left knee.
 Your goal is to walk with your leash forming a nice "U".
 To start from the right step, you should train your dog how to "come to heel".

 There are two ways of training this, one way has the dog circle you (you will pass the treat from your right hand to your left hand midway as you do this) and then sit right next to you by lifting the treat up, the other has your dog do a a "U" next to your left leg with your dog sitting as well as you lift the treat up.
 In both cases, you would use a treat as a lure.
 Your dog's nose will be following the food lure as if it was a magnet.
 This is better seen than explained.
 See video below to better understand it.
 Your dog will be advantaged to learning this if he already knows how to "target".

-Once your dog knows how to "come to heel", "heel" and maintain focus, you are all set to chain these behavior together and proceed to loose leash walking.
+Once your dog knows how to "come to heel", "heel" and maintain focus, you are all set to chain these behavior together and proceed to loose-leash walking.
 However, it does not end here.
 Your dog needs to know what to do and not what to do.
 Consistency is key.
 Training your dog what not to do, in my protocol does not mean delivering a collar pop or a leash correction.
-Rather it means, ignoring the behavior and instructing the dog on what to do instead.
-Because walking close to you yields rewards, dogs as opportunistic beings will soon learn which behaviors are more advantageous.
-You will therefore see more loose leash walking and less tight leash walking.
-Per Thorndike's law of effect," responses that produce a satisfying effect in a particular situation become more likely to occur again in that situation" which means that the behavior of loose leash walking will increase.
+Rather, it means ignoring the behavior and instructing the dog on what to do instead.
+Because walking close to you yields rewards, dogs—as opportunistic beings—will soon learn which behaviors are more advantageous.
+You will therefore see more loose-leash walking and less tight leash walking.
+Per Thorndike's law of effect," responses that produce a satisfying effect in a particular situation become more likely to occur again in that situation" which means that the behavior of loose-leash walking will increase.
 Unrewarded, the behavior of pulling and tense-leash walking should decrease and possibly extinguish over time.
-So if your dog pulls this is what your would do:

 - Ask your dog to come to heel